Ebaka716/searchV3/memoryBank/progress.md

 - Demo search data simplified: Only one example per type (ticker, term), each with small/medium/large context.
 Placeholder left for question type.
 This reduces clutter and makes template testing/variant switching easier.

+- Research page layout updated: Canvas is now central (70% width on load), EnhancedInput/dialogue is a resizable right panel (30% width on load), matching a modern productivity tool layout.

 // (Add your current status, known issues, and progress here)